pavlobu/deskreen/README.md

 ## Found typo on https://deskreen.com ?

-You can submit your pull request with fix on [Deskreen website repo](https://github.com/Deskreen/deskreen-website)
+You can submit your pull request with fix on [Deskreen website locales repo](https://github.com/Deskreen/deskreen-website-locales)

 ## Maintainer